ShadowWhisperer/BlockLists/README.md

     Risk             Worst ISP Bots/Spam, Software Hosts, Potential domains used by compromised devices Scam             Fraud / Fake / Misleading Sites (Not malware)
     Shock            Gore, Gross, Torture, Race/Gender Superiority
     Suspicious       Domains I am uncertain of.
-Contains a mixture of possible Ads, Trackers, Malware
+Contains a mixture of everything
     Top_Level        Top Level Domains.
 Sorted by Continent, then country Tracking         Analytics, Diagnostics, Location, Metrics, Puplic IP
     Tunnels          VPNs & Proxies
     Typo             Typosquatting / Misspelling of websites
-    Unknown          Similar to 'Suspicious', but is organized

     Filter           Used by my parse script to show me what has not been blocked Whitelist        Reasons for some allowed domains